Women's health clinic

 Hormone Signaling Supports Desire, Blood Flow, and Sensation

-Testosterone supports sexual interest in both men and women, and it can influence erectile firmness in men.
+Testosterone supports sexual interest in both men and women , and it can influence erectile firmness in men.
+In fact, a research review found that testosterone therapy increased sexual desire in women, even though it plays the role at much lower levels than in men.
 Estrogen supports tissue health, lubrication, and comfort in many women, especially during perimenopause and menopause.
 Hormones also interact with dopamine and serotonin pathways, which helps explain why mood and libido can shift together.

 Stress Chemistry and the Sympathetic Nervous System